DIRECTLab/carla-energy-consumption/docs/CARLA_DEMO.md

 2. Starting the Carla Server
     1. Open a terminal
-    2. Activate the server conda env: `carla-editor-env`
+    2. Activate the server conda env: `carlaenv`
         * Run `conda env list` to see all available conda envs
     3. Move into the `carla` directory
     4. Run `make launch`